tanenbaum/cv/static/pdf.md

 # CV: {{name}}

-Joe is a keen technologist and full-stack software engineer with a passion for elegant code and software design.
+Joe is a full-stack software engineer with a passion for elegant code and software design.
 He is proactive in identifying new trends and strategies to inform implementation, continuous integration and delivery.

 <table>
 <tr><td width="33%">email - {{email}}</td><td width="33%">phone - {{phone}}</td><td width="33%">GitHub - {{github}}</td></tr>